seattlelinux/gslug/_posts/2018-11-16-general-meeting-on-december-8.markdown

 Bus routes 40 and 26 and maybe others stop at either the west side of campus (9500 College Way N) or the south side of campus (N 92nd).

 Those planning to make a presentation should either prepare a USB thumb drive, or bring their own computer.
 If you bring your own computer, a VGA cable is available but if your computer does not have VGA output, make sure to bring the appropriate adapter.
-Also, if you plan to make a presentation, please let the group know using the gslug-general@gslug.org email alias.
+Also, if you plan to make a presentation, please use the gslug-general@gslug.org email alias to let the group know.